13 Email Design Best Practices to get the ball rolling in 2017

 Including an unsubscribe link is not only essential according to the law but it also enhances your brand reputation.
 Another good way to try to retain your subscribers is to take them to your preference center so that they can manage the kind of communication they are interested in.

-All said and done about email design best practices, never ever forget to test your emails thoroughly on all devices and across all ESPs.
+All said and done about email design best practices for 2017, never ever forget to test your emails thoroughly on all devices and across all ESPs.
 Is designing of emails leaving you in the lurch?
-Let the experts in the Monastery help you out with a really awesome email design.
+Let the experts in the Monastery help you out with creating best email designs.

 Email Design Best Practices to consider while designing the perfect email: